 The Practical Nursing program is 12 months in length and consists of 4 quarters.
 It is dedicated to the purpose of meeting the health care needs of the community facilities and residents in our service area by preparing qualified applicants with the ability to pass the licensure examination.
 All graduates of the program will be theoretically, clinically, ethically, and legally safe entry-level practitioners of practical nursing.
 The curriculum is offered in a sequence that encourages a gradual increase in difficulty level and increased critical thinking skills by the student.
 The theory and clinical courses are aligned to reiterate the student learning experience through cognitive, psychomotor, and affective learning strategies.
 The students must satisfy learning outcomes and program benchmarks for safe entry-level nursing, and demonstrate competency requirement before graduation from the PN program.
+Practical Nursing Students will receive a Practical Nursing Orientation and A Student Handbook with additional policies specific to the Practical Nursing Program.
+ATI remediation and Virtual ATI completion are program requirements for graduation.

-COURSE CODE QUARTER 1 COURSE NAME HOURS
+COURSE CODE COURSE NAME LECTURE HOURS LAB HOURS CLINICAL HOURS

+Quarter 1

-PN 100 Anatomy and Physiology 75
+PN 100 Anatomy and Physiology 55 20 0

-PN 101 Concepts for Nursing Practice 175
+PN 101 Concepts for Nursing Practice 55 0 120

-PN 102 Normal Growth and Development 35
+PN 102 Normal Growth and Development 35 0 0

-PN 103 Pharmacology I 20
+PN 103 Pharmacology I 20 0 0

-Students scheduled for Basic Life Support for Healthcare Providers

-QUARTER 2
+Quarter 2

-PN 104 Pharmacology II 45
+PN 104 Pharmacology II 35 10 0

-PN 105 Nursing Across the Lifespan I 170
+PN 105 Nursing Across the Lifespan I 50 0 120

-PN 106 Nursing Across the Lifespan II 170
+PN 106 Nursing Across the Lifespan II 50 0 120

-QUARTER 3
+Quarter 3

-PN 200 Medical Surgical Nursing I 280
+PN 200 Medical Surgical Nursing I 100 0 180

-PN 201 Psychosocial Nursing 125
+PN 201 Psychosocial Nursing 35 0 90

-QUARTER 4
+Quarter 4

-PN 202 Medical Surgical Nursing II 280
+PN 202 Medical Surgical Nursing II 100 0 180

-PN 203 Leadership and Supervision 125
+PN 203 Leadership and Supervision 35 0 90

+Tota als 570 30 900

-7 OTAL 1500
+τοτ AL 1500

-• Indicates a Core Course - Students must earn a grade of C- or better
+• Indicates a Core Course - Students must earn a grade of 77% or better to pass.